pkalivas/radiate/docs/selectors.md

 Selectors in a genetic algorith are responsible for selecting individuals from the population to create the next generation.
 Radiate does this in two ways, selecting for survivors and selecting for offspring.
 The survivors get passed directly down into the new generation, while the offspring are used to create new individuals through genetic operators like mutation and crossover.
+The `Population<C>` is treated as a distribution of individuals, and the selector is responsible for sampling from this distribution to create the next generation.

 The selection process is a critical part of the genetic algorithm, as it determines which individuals will be passed on to the next generation and which will be discarded.
 A majority of the time t